Johnathan Kovacevic

-Johnathan Kovacevic (Јован или Јовица Ковачевић (born July 12, 1997) is a Canadian professional ice hockey player who is a defenceman for the New Jersey Devils of the National Hockey League (NHL).
+Johnathan Kovacevic (born July 12, 1997) is a Canadian professional ice hockey player who is a defenceman for the New Jersey Devils of the National Hockey League (NHL).
 He was selected in the third round, 74th overall, by the Winnipeg Jets in the 2017 NHL entry draft.
 Kovacevic has also previously played for the Montreal Canadiens.

 Playing career

 Collegiate

 Kovacevic joined the Merrimack College Warriors beginning in the 2016–17 season.
 He would appear in 36 games during his freshman year, tallying 19 points.
-Thereafter, he was named to the Hockey East All-Academic Team as well as earn his school's rookie of the year honor.
+Thereafter, he was named to the Hockey East All-Academic Team as well as earn his school's rookie of the year honour.

 In his sophomore year, Kovacevic played in 34 games and recorded 17 points over that span.
 He would once again be named to the Hockey East All-Academic team following the season.

 Prior to his final campaign with Merrimack, Kovacevic would be named an alternate captain.
 Contributing four goals in 31 appearances, he was also recognized as team MVP.

 Collectively, Kovacevic finished his collegiate career with nine goals and 45 assists in 101 games for the Warriors.